SNIP RINGS FOR WILDLIFE

 Australian Packaging Covenant Organisation

-We have created a template letter to help community members reach out to manufacturers and encourage them to improve the design of their products to protect native wildlife.
+Reach out to manufacturers and encourage them to improve their products to protect native wildlife.

 THE IMPACT OF BALLOONS AND BALLOON STRING ON WILDLIFE

-Balloons are fun and make great decorations but can be a big problem when they are deliberately released into the environment.
-Balloons and balloon strings can entangle, choke, and kill marine life and other animals.
+Balloons are fun and make great decorations, but they can be a big problem when they are released into the environment.
+Balloons and balloon strings can entangle and kill marine life and other animals.
 That is not to mention the wasteful use of helium, a non-renewable resource.
 There are several alternatives to helium balloons, such as reusable or recyclable buntings, paper chains or garlands, paper tissue or material pom poms, pinwheels, bubbles, floating flowers, and eco-friendly kites.

 STATE BALLOON RELEASES BANNED POSITION LINKS